FLORIDA COURT-ORDERED LIFE INSURANCE SUPPORT

 Reasons Why Employer Group Life Insurance May NOT Be the Best Option

-When a claim is denied, the beneficiary’s primary remedy is often limited to pursuing the claim through the employer’s plan administrator and, if necessary, through litigation governed by ERISA (Employee Retirement Income Security Act of 1974).
+In many cases, claims under employer-sponsored group policies are denied.
+When a claim is denied, the beneficiary’s remedy is often limited to pursuing the claim through the employer’s plan administrator and, if necessary, through litigation governed by ERISA (Employee Retirement Income Security Act of 1974).

 New Coverage Placement